-Golf: Muirfield votes to allow women members
+Golf: Muirfield back in Open contention as it votes to let women join

-LONDON (Reuters) - Muirfield golf club voted on Tuesday to admit women members, scrapping the all-male policy that led to the historic Scottish course being stripped of its eligibility to host Britain's Open championship.
+LONDON (Reuters) - Muirfield golf club voted on Tuesday to admit women members, scrapping the all-male policy that led to the historic Scottish links course being stripped of its eligibility to host Britain's Open championship.

 Club captain Henry Fairweather announced that the necessary two-thirds majority had been reached, with 80.2 percent of members voting in favor of change.

+"We look forward to welcoming women as members who will enjoy, and benefit from, the great traditions and friendly spirit of this remarkable club," he said.

+The R&A, the body that organizes The Open, declared Muirfield back on its list of eligible courses, having said last year it would not stage the tournament at a venue that did not admit female members.

-Muirfield has had a male-only membership policy since the Honorable Company of Edinburgh Golfers, which controls the course, was founded in 1744.
+Muirfield has had a male-only membership policy since the Honourable Company of Edinburgh Golfers, which controls the course, was founded in 1744.
 Women are allowed to play there, but an initial ballot to allow women members failed in May last year when only 64 percent voted in favor.

-That result drew criticism from several top golfers, including four-times major winner Rory McIlroy, while Fairweather also expressed his disappointment.
+That result drew criticism from several top golfers, including four-times major winner Rory McIlroy.

-Tournament organizer The Royal and Ancient said last year that it would not stage The Open at a venue that did not admit women as members.
-It said, however, that Muirfield would be considered again if the membership policy was brought into line with other Open courses.

-"In light of today’s decision by the Honorable Company we can confirm that Muirfield will become a venue for The Open once again," Martin Slumbers, chief executive of the R&A, said in a statement.
+Scotland's First Minister Nicola Sturgeon, who had called the initial ballot "simply indefensible", took to Twitter on Tuesday to express her approval.

+"Well done, Muirfield - decision to admit women members emphatic & the right one.
+Look forward to seeing you host the Open again in future," she said.

 "Muirfield has a long and important history of hosting The Open and with today’s announcement that will continue...
-We very much look forward to taking the Championship back there in future."
+We very much look forward to taking the Championship back there in future," he said in a statement.

 Muirfield has hosted the Open 16 times, most recently in 2013 when it was won by American Phil Mickelson.